I am Lucifer DeMorte

 And here's Pollak's critique: Pollak's response to Keenan's press release

-Questions to think about before you start your paper.
+Questions to think about in your notes before you start your paper.

 1. Did Keenan specifically refer to Ryan's views?
 (Did she ever even use the word "views" in the bit that was about Ryan?)